 An upset stomach can be caused by a number of things.
 The main culprit is usually food poisoning or harmful bacteria that has entered the gut from something you ate or drank.
 Other causes include gas, overeating or drinking, indigestion, heartburn, constipation, allergic reaction, infection, stress, lactose intolerance, and the frequent use of medications.
-Other more serious causes of an upset stomach can be stomach ulcers, gall bladder stones, hernia, a UTI and appendicitis.
-Thankfully, there are some excellent natural and home remedies for upset stomach that will help to alleviate the pain and discomfort very quickly, no matter what the cause.
+Other more serious causes of an upset stomach can be stomach ulcers, gall bladder stones, hernia, a urinary tract infection, and appendicitis.
+Thankfully, there are some excellent natural and home remedies for an upset stomach that will help to alleviate the pain and discomfort very quickly, no matter what the cause.
 As always though, we recommend you visit a health care professional if your symptoms persist for more than 3 days.

-So here are our top 14 natural remedies for upset stomach in order of importance.
+So here are our top 14 natural remedies for an upset stomach in order of importance.
 Be sure to use at least three or more at once for best results…

 Taking some liquid iodine is the absolute fastest way to get rid of an upset stomach and alleviate the pain and discomfort.
 In fact, nothing works better!
-Yet what is unbelievable is you’ll be hard pressed to find this remedy listed in other articles on natural remedies for upset stomach.
+Yet what is unbelievable is you’ll be hard pressed to find this treatment listed in other articles on natural remedies for upset stomach.

 We don’t understand why?

 Anyway, it doesn’t matter.
 You’ve found it now and that’s all that counts.
-The great thing about liquid iodine is it works within 30 minutes of taking it and its safe for everyone, even children (not recommended for babies though).
+The great thing about liquid iodine is it starts to work within 30 minutes of taking it and its safe for everyone, even children (not recommended for babies though).
 You can also mix some in a small glass of water and not even taste the iodine, so the kids won’t kick and scream when it’s time for them to have it.

 Personally, we always have a couple of bottles of liquid iodine sitting in the fridge, just in case, and we always take a bottle or two with us whenever we go on holidays.
 There’s nothing worse than you or one of the kids copping a stomach bug or a really bad upset stomach when you’re supposed to be on holidays!

 As far as finding the best brands of liquid iodine, Lugol’s Iodine Solution is considered to be the best on the market so try and go with this if you can get it.
-You can read more about it from this link (make sure you read the first customer review for specific dosages)… Amazon.com.
+You can read more about it from this link (make sure you read the customer reviews for specific dosages)… Amazon.com.

 Fresh ginger should only ever be used for best results.
 Chop up 4-6 slices of raw ginger and add to a cup of boiling water with a few slices of lemon (lemon is also an excellent remedy for stomach ache).
 Leave to steep for 15-20 minutes then either strain or just remove the ginger slices with a spoon.
 Add some manuka honey for taste and slowly sip.
-You can also chew on a fresh piece of ginger if you like the taste or chop up some small pieces and take with a glass of lemon water for extra benefit.
+You can also chew on a fresh piece of ginger if you like the taste or chop up some small pieces and take these with a glass of lemon water for extra benefit.

 You can easily buy chamomile tea or peppermint tea from most supermarkets or online.
-Mix both together or drink individually with a couple of slices of fresh lemon 3-4 times a day for some welcome relief.
-When it comes to giving peppermint to children for an upset tummy, the easiest way is with peppermint candy (not many kids will willingly drink peppermint tea).
+Mix both together or drink individually with a couple of slices of fresh lemon 3-4 times daily for some welcome relief.
+When it comes to giving peppermint to children for an upset tummy, the easiest way is with some peppermint candy (not many kids will willingly drink peppermint tea).
 However, peppermint candy is usually loaded with sugar so make sure you go with a sugar free brand.

-You may have heard that eating burnt toast is good for an upset stomach.
+You may have heard that eating burnt toast is good for settling an upset stomach.
 Well this is very true, however, burnt toast contains harmful carcinogens so we recommend you don’t do this.
 Instead, get yourself (or the kids) some activated charcoal.
 Activated charcoal is extremely safe, and best of all, it will literally calm an upset stomach in minutes!

 You can easily buy activated charcoal online or from most pharmacies and health food stores.
 For adults, take 520-975 mg’s after each meal (but don’t exceed 5 grams per day).
 Children should be given smaller doses (follow the directions on the bottle) and because activated charcoal can interfere with nutrient absorption, only take it for 3 days then use when required after that.